JackBilbo/lxn-dg808s/README.md

 # lxn-dg808s
 Replacement mod for the Touching Cloud DG808s Nav computer

-<h2>New in this version</h2>

-- Course pointer arrow.
-Shows you which way to turn for waypoint/airport (can be activated on interface config page)

-- New page: Thermalling Helper (copied B21's code over from AS 33) as subpage under "WPT"

-- New displayable values from thermalling page:
-  - average climb in current/last thermal
-  - total altitude gain in current/last thermal

-- Optional "Auto MacCready": MC-Value is adjusted after every thermal depending on the total average climb.
-Default is off, can be activated in "Interface" settings

-- map switch trackup/northup is now persistent between flights.

-- Bugfixes:
-  - Ground track working again as intended
-  - UTC time is now displaying real world time as intended
-  - FES-Version is correctly identified and displayes correct ballast values on ballast page
-  - font sizes for time displays adjusted to work correctly in "improved readability" mode

 <h2>Installation:</h2>
 Simply drop the included folder "touchingcloud-aircraft-dg808s-lxn" into your community folder.
 No need to change anything in your existing installation.
 To uninstall delete the folder and you're "back to normal".